ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/utilities/data-operations.md

 - the search settings for columns in a Grid field change
 - fields are removed from a Fluid field
 - the Search and Replace tool acted on a Grid or Fluid field
-- new Toggle field added
+- a new Toggle field was added

 This tool will cycle through all Channel Entries that have a Grid or Fluid field assigned to them and re-index the entry data in those fields.

-ExpressinEngine is capable of determining whether updating search indexes is needed in most of the cases.
+ExpressionEngine is capable of determining whether updating search indexes is needed in most cases.

 ## Sync Conditional Fields